-• Acknowledgement of receipt Letter from preschool director page 2 page 3
+• Acknowledgement of receipt page 3

+• Letter from preschool director page 4

-• Calendar page 4
+• Calendar page 5

+• Mission statement, philosophy, purpose page 6

-• page 5 page 7
+• Policies and procedures page 7

-• Health and safety page 13
+• Health and safety page 12

-• General Policies page 24
+• General policies page 21

+• Preschool rooms page 26

-• Preschool Rooms Staffing page 30 page 30
+• Staffing page 26

-• Emergency Plans page 32
+• Emergency plans page 28

-• Forms page 40
+• Forms page 36

-St. Paul Lutheran Church Preschool handbook
+Acknowledgement of receipt St. Paul Lutheran Church Preschool handbook

 This is to acknowledge that I received a copy of the preschool handbook or viewed it online at www.stpaulqcpreschool.org and understand that it contains important information on St. Paul Lutheran Church Preschool's general policies.
 I acknowledge that I am expected to read, understand and adhere to the policies and will familiarize myself with the material in the preschool handbook.
-I understand that the policies in this handbook are general guidelines and that St. Paul Lutheran Church Preschool may change, rescind or add to any policies or practices described in this handbook, with or without prior notice.
+I understand that the policies in this handbook are general guidelines, and that St. Paul Lutheran Church Preschool may change, rescind or add to any policies or practices described in this handbook, with or without prior notice.
 I understand St. Paul Lutheran Church Preschool will advise me of changes within a reasonable time.